Trees in conservation areas

 If you think you have a tree emergency the best thing to do is to contact a tree surgeon or arborist.

 Find the right tree surgeon for you through the Arboricultural Association Approved Contractor Directory.
 You should choose your contractor carefully, please do not use tradespeople who knock on your door without being invited.
 Contractors have adequate public and employer’s liability insurance and a licence to carry waste.

 The tree surgeon will assess if there is an immediate risk of serious harm.
 If there is sufficient evidence there is an immediate problem, they can request we process the tree works notification within five days.

 The most detailed guide to Tree Preservation Orders and trees in conservation areas can be found on the Gov.uk website.

 Acknowledgement and validation

 If the tree works notice is submitted via the Planning Portal you will receive a submission acknowledgement.
-This means the tree works notice has been passed to the Council.
+This means the tree works notice has been passed to us.

-Once the Council has received the tree works notice it is checked to see if all the required information has been provided and the proposed tree works can be easily understood.
+Once we have received the tree works notice it is checked to see if all the required information has been provided and the proposed tree works can be easily understood.

-If there is missing information or the proposal is not clear the Council will invalidate the notice and let the applicant/agent know.
+If there is missing information or the proposal is not clear we will invalidate the notice and let the applicant/agent know.
 This may result in the applicant or agent having to resubmit the tree works notice.